 A truly magical setting at any time of the year, this gnarly ancient woodland literally glows in autumn.
 And, as rays pierce its canopy, mushrooms emerge from the golden carpet below it, creating a fairytale-like environment to lose yourself in.

 New Fancy offers 360-degree views where you get a sense of the enormous scale of the Forest of Dean.
 Keep your eyes peeled as yellow birch and orange beech give way to the evergreen conifers in the distance and, on a clear day, nearby Mallards Pike will reflect the bright orange needles of the larch trees and the pink bark of the Scots pine.

 If you fancy a bit more ‘peeping’ why not head out on the Golden Mile?
-From New Fancy head towards the Dean Heritage Centre, taking the Roman Road between Wenchford Picnic Site and the road to the Dean Heritage Centre.
-This is locally known as the Golden Mile because of its spectacular autumn foliage as the road is flanked by a riot of colour with a glowing golden canopy overhead.
+From New Fancy head south and take the Roman Road before Wenchford Picnic Site travelling underneath Blackpool Bridge towards Bradley Hill.
+This road is locally known as the Golden Mile because of its spectacular autumn foliage as the road is flanked by a riot of colour with a glowing golden canopy overhead.

-Follow this road, turning left to Ruspidge and on to Cinderford to loop back on to the main Leap Peeping Drive by heading to Cyril Hart Arboretum.
+Follow this road, turning left at Soudley towards Ruspidge and on to Cinderford to loop back on to the main Leap Peeping Drive before heading to the Cyril Hart Arboretum.

 The arboretum next to the Speech House Hotel is home to over 200 tree species that create a rich palette of autumn colours, from the bright yellow of the tulip trees to the deep reds of the maples.
 A great spot to ‘peep’ some non-native species with stunning colour displays.